School role in Parent and Family Engagement

-Schools have a responsibility to promote and strengthen parental involvement within their Title I, Part A programs.
-There are clear requirements that obligate staff to plan and implement family involvement activities with the ongoing and meaningful consultation of the families whose children benefit from Title I, Part A services.
+Schools have a responsibility to promote and strengthen parent and family engagement within their Title I, Part A programs.
+There are clear requirements that obligate staff to plan and implement parent and family engagement activities with the ongoing and meaningful consultation of the families whose children benefit from Title I, Part A services.

 Communication.
 Use Effective Communications with Families

-Relevant, clear and regular communications establish a strong foundation for effective parental involvement.
+Relevant, clear and regular communications establish a strong foundation for effective parent and family engagement.

 - Create communications content in an understandable, uniform format.

 - Make alternative formats available when families make the request.